Want to see a group of Christians become divided? Bring up the topic of Halloween.

-Scroll to see a compiled list of activities, book, and songs that bring light to the holiday.
+Scroll to see a compiled list of activities, books, and songs that bring light to the holiday.

 Original Source Unknown

-Instead of traveling from door to door expecting candy, knock on a door and you give the person a treat.
-Dress up or not but use this time to visit those who need a little smile.
+Instead of traveling from door to door to get a treat, knock on a door and give the person who answers a treat.
+Dress up or not, but use this time to visit those who need a little smile and a little encouragement.

 Original Source Unknown